 Involving the North East community throughout the development, construction and operation of the European Offshore Wind Deployment Centre is a priority for us.

-Our vision is that we have a positive impact in the North East of Scotland.
-We are committed to being a good neighbour and to maximising the benefits that this innovative project can bring to the area.
+Our vision is that we continue to have a positive impact in the North East of Scotland.
+We are committed to being a good neighbour and to maximising the benefits that this innovative project brings to the area.
 We work collaboratively with local stakeholders to facilitate and achieve these priorities.

 Wood RecyclAbility is an organisation based in Pitmedden, Aberdeenshire that offers adults with a wide range of abilities the chance to experience a real workplace setting.